BBC Education

 Media Studies

-Curriculum Intent
+Curriculum Intent:

 Our aim is for all students in Media to have the skills to enable them to turn intuitive knowledge into a ritualised strategy for learning.
 Our aim is for our learners to engage critically with both contemporary media and its historical context, focusing on issues of representation, industry, genre and audience.
 We want students to have the technical skills to construct texts that are creative and relevant to both media consumers and the wider economy.
 Above all we want students to view media as a tool to understand cultural diversity, technical convergence and aesthetic debate in a complex global society.

-Media is often defined in relation to the study of discrete media forms (television, film, advertising, radio, magazines etc) and this is reflected in the diversity of units on offer at the Burgate School and Sixth Form centre.
-However, students are also encouraged to reflect upon the nature and purpose of the key concepts of audience, institution, representation and genre.
+Media is often defined in relation to the study of discrete media forms (television, film, advertising, radio, magazines etc) and this is reflected in the diversity of units on offer at the Burgate School and Sixth Form.
+However, students are also encouraged to reflect upon the nature and purpose of the key concepts of audience, institution, representation, and genre.
 In addition to this we strive to position the study of media texts in the context of cultural history, exploring the social dimensions of technological change.

 Our GCSE course is taught in purpose-built rooms and compromises both coursework and exam units.
 In addition to studying radio, television, and advertising, students have the opportunity to make their own short films utilizing digital video cameras and a purpose-built editing suite.